 Drive to Lucerne on the A2 or A14 motorway from Zurich, or via the A8/A2 from Bern or Interlaken.
 Parking in the city centre is limited and expensive; the P+R Zentralstrasse and Carparkhaus Altstadt are the best-known options.
 Arriving before 9:00 AM is advisable in summer, especially on weekends.

-Arguably, the finest way to experience the lake is from the water itself.
-The Schifffahrtsgesellschaft des Vierwaldstättersees (SGV) runs a fleet of paddle steamers and modern ferries connecting Lucerne with towns like Weggis, Vitznau, Brunnen, Flüelen, and Beckenried.
+The finest way to experience the region is on the water, with the official ferry operator, Schifffahrtsgesellschaft des Vierwaldstättersees (SGV).
+It runs a historic fleet of five paddle steamers and modern motor vessels across Lucerne Lake.

 Lake Lucerne is far more than a scenic backdrop; the region offers a full calendar of activities for every kind of traveller, from relaxed cultural visits to active mountain adventures.